Turning Pain Into Purpose

 My 18-year-old stepson, Damyles, was suffering migraine headaches.
 His pain got so bad that his mother took him to a nearby hospital emergency room.

-Read the entire Chicago Sun Times article here.
+Read the entire your here at the Chicago Sun Times website.

 #NursingJourney #FromTragedyToTriumph #RockfordCareerCollege #RockfordWorks